 Dress up purchased candles with a sleeve of leaves.
 We used salal, but any flat leaf would work.
 Fit a rubber band or pony-tail elastic around the votive and insert the first leaf underneath.
 Align the leaves, though they'll probably need trimming to make a clean bottom edge.
 Finish with a tie of raffia or a satin ribbon.
 Glue leaves together if desired, for a more permanent DIY fall decor.

 Try this idea for fall, Thanksgiving, or Christmas.
 Simply cluster silver vases, such as these mint julep cups, and them fill with large-headed flowers, berry stems, twigs, and decorations.
 Here we've used green hydrangeas and lime-green holiday balls (on "stems" of floral wire) nestled into moss, to create a tabletop "wreath" that will last many weeks with minimal attention.

-Try a natural theme for a fall table, using items from your yard or a farmers' market.
+Try a natural theme for fall centerpieces, using items from your yard or a farmers' market.
 Here, an interesting leafed branch stands in as a place card with the addition of a tied-on embellishment.
 You can also tuck the branch under a ribbon holding the napkin and silverware together.

-Here's a pretty decoration that can transition from fall to holiday.
+The best simple decoration ideas can transition from fall to holiday.
 Take this mantle display for example.
 Plant live or dried green moss into interesting pots or urns surrounded by pinecones.
 White fall decor lends itself well to transitioning to winter.

 Get inspired by your favorite holiday cocktails for fun DIY fall decor.
 A wine or champagne glass filled with a mix of cranberries and other tiny fruits gets a touch of glamour from a sparkling votive candle placed on top.
 Put these on the table with the sangria punch bowl to tie the whole party together.